PolyphasicDevTeam/NapGod.js/commands/help/adapt-methods.md

+**Cold turkey:**
-1. Cold turkey: You jump straight from monosleep into your desired schedule.
+Jump straight from monosleep into your desired schedule.

+**Naptation:**
-2. Naptation: Stay awake for around 36h then start napping for 20m (adapting to nap-only schedules like Uberman), to practice napping.
+Stay awake for around 36h then start napping for 20m (adapting to nap-only schedules like Uberman), to practice napping.

+**Gradual adaptation:**
-3. Gradual adaptation: start with easy schedules, then move to harder ones by cutting down total sleep after each adaptation.
+Start with easy schedules, then move to harder ones by cutting down total sleep after each adaptation.